HamzahFar1203/M-HTML5TextBasedGame/README.md

 READ:
-As of right now, starting the game will just send you to a death scene, this will change later when I add the rest of the story.
+As of right now, starting the game will just send you to a death scene, this will change later when the rest of the story is added.